vippsas/mssql-changefeed/EXPERTS-GUIDE.md

 on Azure SQL Hyperscale.
 If they are made available, the library can be simplified.

+### Note about snapshot transactions

+Part of the challenge is to make it possible to run snapshot transactions; where the state of the database is set to when the transaction starts.

+The snapshot transaction doesn't *really* start when `begin transaction` is issued; it starts later when the first actual read that depends on snapshot is issued.
+For instance, a read with the option `with (readuncommitted)` did this.

+At first we tried exploiting this, so that one could get the application lock inside the transaction, owned by the transaction, and not worry about releasing it.
+However, this turned out to be fragile and in some cases (but not others) simply executing a stored procedure that does nothing would start the snapshot transaction, for instance.

+Even if we got this working, these cases made it clear that we would be depending on implementation specific behaviour.
+So:
+The final solution the locks are owned by `Session` and we have to take care to release them in all situations.

 ### Detecting that a power-off has happened

 We will detect when poweroffs happen, and write those to a table